ECE3SAT/ECE3SAT_ADCS/ADCS/Simulation/SimulationWithPID/Readme.txt

 editable :

 Test_PID
-	measure=10; initialise the first measure; it's where the algo starts commandMultiplier = 0.3; modify the amplification of the commande from PID maxIteration = 1000; // edit how many calcul do the code disp=0.2; it's perpetual loose of the system
+	measure : initialise the first measure; it's where the algo starts commandMultiplier : modify the amplification of the commande from PID maxIteration : edit how many calcul do the code disp : it is the perpetual loose of the system
-	KP=1;
+	KP; : proportionate factor of the PID
-	KI=2;
+	KI : integrator factor of the PID
-	KD=0;
+	KD : derivator factor of the PID

 Pid2

-	threshold=0.1; the default of the captor it represents his precision (when we are between command+threshold and command - threshold we think we are at the command so we chose not to act) precisionRound=10000; //the precision round for example 1000 for 3 number after the point (10000 for 4 and so on) maxChangePerIterateration=1;
+	threshold : the default of the captor it represents his precision (when we are between command+threshold and command - threshold we think we are at the command so we chose not to act) precisionRound :the precision round for example 1000 for 3 number after the point (10000 for 4 and so on) maxChangePerIterateration : we can limit the change possible between 2 iterations delayTime :  delay beetween when the commande is sent and went it's executate

-	delayTime=5; // delay beetween when the commande is sent and went it's executate
+/////////////////////////////////////////////////////////////////////////////////////////////////////////

 For PID_Processing